dthx2710/Dolicon-Blue-Archive/src/pages/student/mashiro.md

 atkType: Explosion
 defType: Heavy Armour
 combatEnvironment:
-  desert: Terrible
+  outdoor: D
-  indoor: Neutral
+  indoor: B
-  outdoor: Excellent
+  urban: S
 exSkill:
   exCost: 3
   exText: Deals (M) damage to the specified target.
 There is a (M) chance that she